A progression is underway.

 What—are—drawings?

-• A lens for looking, the vehicle for looking with intent — at models mental, physical, and digital — and showing that you did.
+• A lens for looking with intent — at models mental, physical, and digital — and showing that you did.

-Imagine using digital models to evolve the form of expression of the lens for looking:
+Why not use digital models to evolve the form of expression of the lens for looking?

-Ask: If technical drawing, the vehicle for looking with intent — at models mental, physical, and digital — and showing that you did, were invented in the midst of digital modeling, today, instead of centuries ago, what would it look like?
+If technical drawing were invented in the midst of digital modeling today, instead of centuries ago, what would it look like?

 Unlock the vehicle: